This section contains guidelines for subletting of bedrooms.

 1. You are allowed to sublet your bedrooms if you own a 3-room or bigger flat.

 - No prior approval from HDB is required for subletting of the bedrooms.
-However, flat owners who sublet bedrooms in their HDB flats will have to register with HDB within 7 days of doing so.
-They are also required to notify HDB when they renew or terminate the subletting of bedrooms, and when there are changes to their subtenants' particulars.
+However, flat owners who sublet bedrooms in their HDB flats will have to register with HDB within 7 days from the commencement date of the subletting.
+They are also required to notify HDB when they renew or terminate the subletting of bedrooms, and when there are changes to their subtenants' particulars within 7 days from their occurrence.

 - Flat owners must comply with HDB’s subletting rules and regulations.